CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 | validate_on    | IDs of workflows that cause this workflow to revalidate        | no       | string array         |         |
 | max_fail       | How many hosts can fail before halted                          | no       | int                  | 0       |

-*Be aware that min_standing could become a blocking condition, if min_standing is set to 3 and there are only 3 hosts in that workflow, this would block*
+*Be aware that `min_standing` could become a blocking condition, if `min_standing` is set to 3 and there are only 3 hosts in that workflow.*

 ## <a name="staging">Staging Updates</a>